whimc/ObservationAssesser/README.md

-# ObservationAssesser
+# WHIMC-StudentFeedback

-Plugin to assess student observations using machine learning and provide text and open-learner model feedback.
-Should be automatically invoked with WHIMC-Observation and not manually called.
+Plugin to assess student in-game behaviors and provide feedback

 ## Building
 Compile an uberjar from the command line by doing a "Build" via Maven:
 ```
 $ mvn clean package
 ```
-It should show up in the target directory.
+It should show up in the target directory use .

 ## Config
 ### MySQL